-80 percent of global anthropogenic climate gases are emitted in cities.
+80 per cent of global anthropogenic climate gases are emitted in cities.
 Most resources are consumed in urban areas since around half of the global population lives in cities – with an upward tendency.
 It is here that sustainability challenges manifest themselves in high intensity and diversity.
 In addition, cities are central places of change and a starting point for technological and social innovations.

 Long-lived infrastructures are concentrated in cities.
 They need to be redesigned if we are to achieve sustainable energy supplies and a resource-light society.
-The density of stakeholders in cities makes it possible to combine new technological solutions with lifestyles, local identity and new business models.
+The density of stakeholders in cities makes it possible to combine new technological solutions, lifestyles and local identity with new business models.
 Since 2020, the Covid-19 pandemic marks a turning point – politically, economically, socially, and individually.
 Therefore, the future of cities and their links to the surrounding areas must be reconceptualised.
 The greatest challenge and focus here is on the sustainable, resilient city and its development.

 Transition strategies for cities combine scenarios of technological conversion with social and ecological visions for sustainable urban development.
 Cities become "real-world laboratories" for research by both examining and supporting sustainable development.
-Different action strategies can be combined and studied in an integrated fashion: climate and resource protection, climate adaptation, the conversion of energy systems, new models of production and consumption.
+Different strategies can be combined and studied in an integrated fashion: climate and resource protection, climate adaptation, the conversion of energy systems and transport infrastructures, new models of production and consumption.

 The geographic location of the Institute provides it with a rewarding research environment.
 Working closely with the city of Wuppertal and all its stakeholders has always been part of the Wuppertal Institute's research.

-Northrine-Westfalia and the towns and cities of the old industrial Ruhr area are facing the challenge of locally implementing the Energiewende und contributing to regional and national climate commitments.
+North Rhine-Westfalia and the towns and cities of the old industrial Ruhr area are facing the challenge of locally implementing the Energiewende and contributing to regional and national climate commitments.
 At the same time, they are in the midst of a deep transformation; the economy, demography, and social makeup of the region are changing noticeably.
 Together with our partners the Wuppertal Institute is applying its integrative approach to these challenges.